 Big Daddy: You don't need to wake up.
 Keep resting in peace.
 That's my wish...
 My son.

 - Sherry's death and her funeral.
 Harry's reaction is heart-wrenching.
-Now it's shown that he actually does love Sherry, unlike in the beginning, in which he considers Sherry as just a Meal Ticket.
+Now it's shown that he actually does love Sherry, unlike in the beginning, in which he only considered Sherry a Meal Ticket.
 He wails with Sherry's body in his arms, and later in the funeral, he holds Sherry's hand and kisses it for one last time while the dead body is in the coffin.